 The appliance will become very hot during the cleaning function.
 The non-stick coating on baking trays and tins is destroyed and noxious gases are released.
 Never clean non-stick baking trays and baking tins using the cleaning function.
 Only clean enamelled accessories using the cleaning function.

-▲ Warning - Risk of burns!
+Marning - Risk of harm to health!